TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Proposed Pipeline

-\section{Proposed Pipeline}
+\section{Proposed~Pipeline}

-\subsection{Problem Statement}
+\subsection{Problem~Statement}

 Given a set of $N$ high-resolution UAV RGB images $\{I_i\}_{i=1}^{N}$, our goal is to estimate the diameter at breast height (DBH) for each tree instance in the scene.
-DBH is defined as the trunk diameter at a fixed height above local ground, and we follow the field protocol used in this study ($h_{\mathrm{BH}}\in[1.37,1.40]$\,m).
+DBH is defined as the trunk diameter at a fixed height above local ground, and~we follow the field protocol used in this study ($h_{\mathrm{BH}}\in[1.37,1.40]$\,m).

-Our approach is geometry-driven: we reconstruct camera poses and an initial 3D structure with SfM, densify it with OpenMVS \cite{openmvs_github}, optimize a Gaussian Splatting \cite{kerbl20233d, zhang2024rade} scene representation, and then measure DBH from trunk-only geometry using opacity-aware sampling and robust fitting.
-Fig.~\ref{TreeDGS_pipeline} overviews the workflow; we summarize it as:
+Our approach is geometry-driven: we reconstruct camera poses and an initial 3D structure with SfM, densify it with OpenMVS~\cite{openmvs_github}, optimize a Gaussian splatting~\cite{kerbl20233d, zhang2024rade} scene representation, and~then measure DBH from trunk-only geometry using opacity-aware sampling and robust fitting (Figure~\ref{TreeDGS_pipeline}):